kubernetes/website/docs/user-journeys/users/cluster-operator/foundational.md

 {% capture overview %}

-If you want to learn how to get started managing and operating a Kubernetes cluster, this page and the linked topics introduces you to foundational concepts and tasks.
+If you want to learn how to get started managing and operating a Kubernetes cluster, this page and the linked topics introduce you to the foundational concepts and tasks.
 This page introduces you to a Kubernetes cluster and key concepts to understand and manage it.
 The content focuses primarily on the cluster itself rather than the software running within the cluster.

 {% endcapture %}